About The Architect's Newspaper

 Readers tell us constantly that The Architect’s Newspaper is “essential,” “relevant,” “timely,” and “the only thing I read.”
 They want a source that understands their interests and practices—and gives them what they need to know in brief and with a point of view.
 No rah-rah.
 Just useful information and insightful, readable criticism.
 Diverse voices.
 Open dialogue.

-Combining timeliness with authority, The Architect’s Newspaper is the most comprehensive source of information on the latest projects and commissions, unfolding politics and debate, and cultural developments related to architecture, with national coverage by way of three broadly regional editions—East, West, Midwest, and Southwest.
+Combining timeliness with authority, The Architect’s Newspaper is the most comprehensive source of information on the latest projects and commissions, unfolding politics and debate, and cultural developments related to architecture, with national coverage by way of four broadly regional editions—East, West, Midwest, and Southwest—in addition to larger national issues.

 Our news pages are rounded out by a mix of topical essays, opinionated columns, project analyses, firm profiles, interviews, new products, reviews of exhibitions and books, plus an updated calendar of important events and competitions.
 We also have a deeply in-the-know gossip column, a favorite with readers.